zcysxy/edav-garden/src/site/notes/Heatmap.md

 ## Hex Heatmap

 Rather than using squares, hex heatmaps use hexagons.
 Hexagons are more compact, provide more accurate information, and make more natural transitions.
-In [[ggplot2\|ggplot2]], use `geom_hex`
+In [[ggplot2\|ggplot2]], use `geom_hex` to create hex heatmaps.

 ![](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/20221013000420.png)